 An option instead of buying the shares also has greater staying power for long term trend development.

-The January option has three months for Bullish development.
+The January option has eight plus months for Bullish development.

 An In-The-Money option gives you the right to long the shares from a lower strike price and costs much less than the stock itself.

 The Options Way: Unlimited Upside Potential with Limited Risk.